Common questions and answers about the exemptions from certain regulations when performing commercial property work.

-The NSW Government is implementing all recommendations from the Independent Pricing and Regulatory Tribunal (IPART) Final Report, Reforming licensing in NSW.
+The NSW Government is implementing recommendations from the Independent Pricing and Regulatory Tribunal (IPART) final report: Reforming licensing in NSW.

-The Report recommended that the Government should remove red tape by exempting certain commercial property agents from the Act’s requirements.
+The report recommended that the NSW Government should remove red tape by exempting certain commercial property agents from the Act’s requirements.
 This concerns agents who sell or manage property for either a related corporate entity or a large commercial property owner.

 The exemption recognises that the protections provided by the Act are not relevant for this work.